Gassandrid/crdg.xyz/content/Collectables/Cauldron.md

 > | **Date Added** | August 17th, 2025 |
 > | **Cost** (in glasses) | 6 |

 The **Cauldron** is a miscellaneous-type blimp decoration added on August 17th, 2025 during the Big Blimp update.
+It can be bought in the blimp for 6 glasses of honey.
 It acts similar to the [[Fab]], using a combination-based system to create a product.
+However, the **Cauldron** is much different from the [[Fab]], offering much more possible combinations and unique status effects given to the player.

 ## Usage